 Katarzyna (Kasia) Steinka-Fry, MA, MPA, is a Senior Research Assistant with the HEDCO Institute.
 Kasia brings over 15 years of experience in the evaluation research in social and health science, with expertise in the areas of data management, systematic reviews, and meta-analysis.
 Her prior work focused on interventions for juvenile offenders, adolescent substance use, teen pregnancy prevention, school safety, school dropout, and academic achievement.

-Shaina Trevino, PhD, is a Postdoctoral Scholar with the HEDCO Institute.
-Shaina focuses on developing data science workflows for evidence synthesis data collection and analysis, as well as conducting systematic evidence reviews.
-Her scholarship is focused on evolutionary-developmental models of risk behaviors and aggression, intergenerational transmission of self- and emotion regulation, and violence prevention.
+Shaina Trevino, PhD, is a Research Associate with the HEDCO Institute.
+Shaina specializes in developing data science workflows for evidence synthesis data collection and analysis, as well as creating dynamic, reproducible research reports and interactive web apps.
+Through her work at the institute, she aims to bridge the research-to-practice gap by creating accessible research products for educational stakeholders.
+Shaina’s scholarship is focused on intergenerational transmission of self- and emotion regulation, youth well-being, and violence prevention.

-Contact Shaina with any inquiries related to conducting evidence reviews.
+Contact Shaina with any inquiries related to developing evidence synthesis workflows or web apps.

 Advisory Board